priyanshur66/zo-blogs/README.md

 zo-blogs revolutionizes content creation by tokenizing every blog post as an ERC-20 token on the Zora Protocol.
 Writers can publish content that automatically becomes tradeable digital assets, while readers can invest in content they believe in.
 This creates a new creator economy where quality content generates lasting financial value for both creators and supporters.

+## 🛠 Zora Integration Code

+Browse this file for helper functions that handle minting, pricing, and trading post-coins via the Zora Protocol. <a href="./src/utils/zora.ts"><code>src/utils/zora.ts</code></a>
 ## ✨ Key Features

 ### 🔗 **Tokenized Content**